Dokucraft/Dungeons-Level-Format/docs/Tile.md

 The first part is the same size as the volume of the tile in bytes.
 Each byte in this section is a block ID.
 The order is YZX, meaning if you have a point `(x, y, z)` in a tile with a size `(w, h, d)`, the index of the block at that point is `(y * d + z) * w + x`.

+In 1.8.0.0+, the block IDs can also be 16-bit integers, meaning this part can be twice as big.
+The old single byte format is still used for tiles that don't use block IDs above 255.
+To check if a tile is using the new 16-bit format, just check if the number of bytes in this `blocks` string is more than twice the volume of the tile.

 #### Block data values

-The second part is similar to the first one, but each data value is only 4 bits instead of a byte, meaning this part is half the size of the first.
+The second part is similar to the first one, but each data value is only 4 bits instead of a byte/two bytes, meaning this part is half or a quarter of the size of the first.

-The total size of the `blocks` property of a tile with a size `(w, h, d)` is `ceil(w * h * d * 1.5)` bytes.
+The total size of the `blocks` property of a tile with a size `(w, h, d)` is either `ceil(w * h * d * 1.5)` or `ceil(w * h * d * 3)` bytes, depending on the format.

 #### See also...
 - [List of block IDs](/docs/Block_IDs.md)